patrickward/factotum/README.md

 # Faktotum

-Faktotum is a Go module that provides a robust, type-safe wrapper around [Faktory](https://github.com/contribsys/faktory) job processing system.
+A Go package that wraps the Faktory job processing system.
+Provides type-safe handlers, hook support, and integrates with modular Go applications.

 ## Features

-- 🔒 Type-safe job handlers using generics
+- Type-safe job handlers using Go generics
-- 🪝 Extensible hook system for job lifecycle management
+- Global and per-job hooks for job lifecycle management
-- 📊 Built-in metrics collection
-- 🔄 Graceful shutdown handling
-- 🏊‍♂️ Efficient client connection pooling
+- Connection pooling for job operations
-- 📝 Structured logging with `slog`
+- Structured logging with slog
-- ⚡ Parallel job enqueueing with configurable concurrency
+- Parallel job enqueueing
-- 🧪 Comprehensive test coverage with mocking support
+- Test helpers and mocks

 ## Installation